A chronology of key events:

 2007 June - President George W Bush becomes the first US leader to visit Albania, highlighting its position as a close ally of Washington.

-2007 July - Parliament elects ruling party chairman Bamir Topi president, after three failed rounds of voting made a snap election look possible.
+2007 July - Parliament elects ruling party chairman Bamir Topi president, after three failed rounds of voting made a snap election look like a distinct possibility.

 2009 April - Albania officially joins NATO and formally applies for membership of the European Union.
 Albania is not expected to join the EU until 2015 at the earliest.Berisha re-elected